MazElgonemy/MazElgonemy/README.md

 <br>

 I am a software developer living in Manchester, UK.
-I currently develop .NET and Blazor applications for <strong> Oldham Council </strong>.
+I currently develop .NET and Blazor applications for <strong> Oldham Council </strong> which are used by end users living in the Oldham area.

+Two of my most recetn projects are:

  <br>

-  🎸 <a href="https://github.com/MazElgonemy/Melomane"> Melomane </a> - A live music events library
+  🎸 <a href="https://github.com/MazElgonemy/Melomane"> SpookyAI </a> - A themed AI Chatbot applicatio with a story generator function and fact finder

-  ⭐ <a href="https://github.com/MazElgonemy/Paparazzi-ego-booster"> PaparazziEgoBooster </a> - An AirBnb clone with a spin
+  ⭐ <a href="https://github.com/MazElgonemy/Paparazzi-ego-booster"> Speed Checker </a> - An application to keep track of historic internet speeds and visualise and analyse them

   <br>